DevilSmith/devilsmith/README.md

 # About Me

-My name is Stanislav Briver and I am a passionate software developer with a background in web development.
+My name is Stanislav Briver and I am a software developer with a background in web development.

 ## Skills: